ivanpaulovich/event-sourcing-castanha/README.md

 #### Environment setup

-* Run the `./up-kafka-mongodb.sh` to run Kafka and MongoDB as Docker Containers.
-Please wait until the ~800mb download be complete.
+* Run the `./up-kafka-mongodb.sh` script to run Kafka and MongoDB as Docker Containers.
+Please wait until the ~800mb download to be complete.

 ```
 $ ./up-kafka-mongodb.sh